-Scenario data: Weather data is taken from measurements of the Deutscher Wetterdienst (DWD) in a 10-minute resolution.
+Scenario data: Weather data are taken from measurements of the Deutscher Wetterdienst (DWD) in a 10 min resolution.
 The control signal is adapted by calculating the possible renewable generation for the considered area.
-Furthermore, the same data is used as price information as in TC1.
+Furthermore, the same data are used as price information as in TC1.
 In addition, the same load curve of local industry is used.